This Jiffy Cornbread with Creamed Corn recipe without milk is an easy and delicious side dish that the whole family will love!

 Ingredients to make Jiffy Cornbread (dairy-free)

-- Creamed corn – did you know that canned creamed corn is dairy-free?
+- Creamed corn – Canned creamed corn is typically dairy-free.

 Why Make Jiffy Cornbread in a Cast Iron Skillet?